DavidHe1127/Mr.He_HandBook/DevOps/AWS/EC2/README.md

 ### vCPU, threads and core

 1 thread = 1 vCPU and 1 core = 2 vCPU/threads.
-EC2 supports multithreading which enables multiple threads to run concurrently on a single CPU core.
+EC2 supports multithreading which enables multiple threads to run concurrently on a single CPU core through logical core(?).
 With NodeJS app, it will only use one thread/vCPU.

 ### Security Group